 named MV Sundari.

 There was a murmur around on board - the men had spotted a tiger in the water quite close to our streamer.
-A tiger had jumped from the bank of a creek and concentrated on its kill in one of those boats.
-Once it had a good grip, it held a man by his neck and jerked the body in such a way that it cushioned on its back.
+A tiger had jumped from the bank of a creek and concentrated on its kill near the water.
+Once it had a good grip, it held the goat by his neck and jerked the body in such a way that it cushioned on its back.
 Then it jumped off and landed on the bank in one giant leap.
-We saw it disappear into the thick jungle with the man still hanging in its jaws.
+We saw it disappear into the thick jungle with the goat still hanging in its jaws.
 We were all shaking from this ordeal.
 It could have been one of us!

 The reactions were divided on board the streamer.
 Some were delighted to have witnessed from close proximity such a live instance of a tiger stalking and escaping with the kill.
 The others were all too scared to continue the joy ride.
 We chose the middle path and stayed inside the chambers downstairs.
 I was excited to have witnessed such an ordeal but at the same time I was frightened.
 However I enjoyed the trip.